Battle of Bir Hakeim: Eighth Army

 As the Eighth Army was not ready to take the offensive, Ritchie planned to fight a defensive battle on the Gazala line.
-Auchinleck's appreciation of the situation to Ritchie in mid-May anticipated either a frontal attack in the centre of the Gazala line followed by an advance on Tobruk or a flanking move to the south, looping around the Gazala line towards Tobruk.
+Auchinleck's appreciation of the situation to Ritchie in mid-May expected either a frontal attack in the centre of the Gazala line, followed by an advance on Tobruk or a flanking move to the south, looping around the Gazala line towards Tobruk.
 Auchinleck saw the former as more likely (with a feint on the flank to draw away the Eighth Army tanks) while Ritchie favoured the latter.
 Auchinleck suggested that British armour be concentrated near El Adem, where it would be well placed to meet either threat.